 The Tempur Pedic mattress, a well-known and advertised brand of specialty foam beds, was introduced to the consumer market in 1992.
 The launch created a new, sought-after category of mattresses made with viscoelastic foam that garnered significant buyer interest.

-The pressure-absorbing and temperature-sensitive material used to make these distinct lines of mattresses was developed in the 1970s by NASA.
+The pressure-absorbing and temperature-sensitive material used to make these distinct mattresses was developed in the 1970s by NASA.
 Scientists in Sweden and Denmark perfected the material for use in mattresses over the next several years, which led to the Tempur Pedic brand introduction.

 Pros and Cons

 The mattress foam is durable and dense.
 It senses the body's temperature and conforms to varying body shapes and sizes.
 The material evenly displaces weight over the surface of the mattress, which also helps improve circulation.
 Tempur-Pedic mattresses also help to keep the body in alignment and relieve pressure points, so users can enjoy restful sleep.

 The disadvantages include the fact that the foam may retain body heat.
 Therefore, for some individuals, it may be too hot to sleep on in warm weather.
 Moreover, the mattress is dense and designed to conform to the contours of the body, so it might seem difficult for some to move around in bed.

 Tempur Pedic beds also may take some getting used to in the beginning since they feel quite different from traditional innerspring mattresses.
 Another common complaint is that memory foam emits a chemical odor, owing to a process known as off-gassing that serves as a flame retardant.